NextronSystems/asgard-manual/administration/sigma.rst

 Sigma
 =====

-LogWatcher, as well as Aurora, are using Sigma in order to define their detections.
+Aurora is using Sigma in order to define detections.
-The Sigma rule management is shared between the two services.
-But each service has its own configuration that defines which rules are actually used on the assets.

 What is Sigma
 ~~~~~~~~~~~~~